In an era of fast-paced innovation and disruption, traditional product development methods have become obsolete.

 6. Customer Satisfaction

 Agile teams engage customers in the product development process.
-This keeps them informed and know that their input/feedback is valued.
+This keeps them informed and lets them know that their input/feedback is valued.
 Prioritizing customer needs leads to products aligned with their needs.

 7. Enhanced Collaboration